githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/2-about-copilot-and-copilotx.md

 GitHub Copilot is an Artificial Intelligence (AI) pair programmer that you can use to get suggestions for whole lines or entire functions right inside your editor.

-In this unit, you’ll learn about GitHub Copilot and how the tool provides autocomplete suggestions.
+In this unit, you’ll learn about:
+- GitHub Copilot
+- GitHub Copilot X
+- How to sign-up and add the Visual Studio Code extension

 ## About GitHub Copilot